strukturag/libheif/README.md

 Two example programs are provided in the `examples` directory.
 The program `heif-convert` converts all images stored in an HEIF file to JPEG or PNG.
+`heif-enc` lets you convert JPEG files to HEIF.
 The program `heif-info` is a simple, minimal decoder that dumps the file structure to the console.

 There is also a GIMP plugin using libheif [here](https://github.com/strukturag/heif-gimp-plugin).